Skip to content

 Annual filing requirements for a limited company

-Every UK limited company — whether actively trading or dormant — must meet a set of annual filing obligations with both Companies House and HMRC.
-Directors are legally responsible for ensuring these are completed accurately and on time.
+Every UK limited company - whether actively trading or dormant - must complete certain filings with Companies House and HMRC.
 Here is an overview of what is required and when.

-• Deadline: within 14 days of the end of your 12-month review period
+Within 14 days of end of 12-month review period

 Company Tax Return (CT600)

-• Deadline: 9 months and 1 day after the end of your accounting period
+9 months + 1 day after accounting period end

-• Deadline: usually 1 month and 7 days after the end of each VAT period
+Usually every 3 months.
+Due 1 month + 7 days after VAT period

 What happens if I miss a deadline?